owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

 -------------------------------------

 By default ownCloud disables all resources which are not served on the same domain, forbids cross domain requests and disables inline CSS and JavaScript by setting a `Content Security Policy`_.
-However if an app relies on third party media or other features which are forbidden by the current policy the policy can be relaxed.
+However if an application relies on third party media or other features which are forbidden by the current policy the policy can be relaxed.

 .. note:: Double check your content and edge cases before you relax the policy!
 Also read the `documentation provided by MDN`_